 The well known Quartier Latin where the Sorbonne University settled in the 12th century.
 Many sights including Le Panthéon, the Museum Paris, Paris Mosque, Rue Mouffetard market, Saint-Etienne du Mont Paris church, Paris Middle Ages Museum and Roman Therms.

 The core of the famous left bank Paris with Saint-Germain-des-Prés, Luxembourg Gardens, Saint-Sulpice church, Rue de Buci market, Rue de Sèvres fashion stores, Bon Marché Paris department store, Raspail organic Market.

-The chic and residential 18th century district, home to key attractions including the world famous Eiffel Tower, the Musée Rodin sculpture museum, Les Invalides military hospital with Napoléon's tomb, Musée d'Orsay impressionist museum, Quai Branly, Our lady of the Miraculous Medal chapel.
+The chic and residential 18th century district is home to key attractions including the world famous Eiffel Tower, the Musée Rodin sculpture museum, Les Invalides military hospital with Napoléon's tomb, Musée d'Orsay impressionist museum, Quai Branly, Our lady of the Miraculous Medal chapel.

 Residential no tourist district around Parc Monceau

 This multi-ethnic district is most of all famous for the romantic Montmartre hill and its top sights: Sacré-Coeur, Place du Tertre and Moulin Rouge Cabaret.

 This multi-ethnic district includes a beautiful park, the Parc des Buttes-Chaumont, and the lively La Villette Basin.
 It is most of all renowned for the exceptional number of sights and venues in Parc de La Villette: the Cité des Sciences, Cité de la Musique, Philharmonie de Paris, Zénith Paris.